 But there are potential downsides of digital journaling.
 It may just be too easy to click over to Facebook or your latest email that pops into your inbox.
 We spend so much time in front of screens these days that any opportunity to take habits offline might be worth considering.

 There are also many benefits to writing by hand.
 Loads of studies have shown the diverse benefits of handwriting in relation to memory, creativity, learning and expressing ideas.

 Many studies have found that you connect more with words written by hand and that your brain can focus, understand and learn more from words that are written rather than typed.

 There is something satisfying about opening up and using a nicely bound journal.
 It’s personal, it’s therapeutic, and it may make you feel like a writer in the 1920’s in Paris!

 I’m going to let you decide which one works for you.
 I want you to think about which one you will actually do.
-The journalling practice (whether it’s on a computer or not) is the one you do!!
+Ultimately, the important thing is not how you do it, just that you DO IT!
 Will typing make it easier for you?
 Or are you keen to explore the benefits of handwriting?

 Making it a Habit

 When can you schedule it in?
-Is there another habit you can pair up with journalling?
+Is there another habit you can pair up with journaling?
 Self awareness is such a foundational skill for any leader.
-Self reflection and journalling will help your self awareness soar!
+Self reflection and journaling will help your self awareness soar!

 *Disclosure: We love to promote great resources to support your personal leadership development.
 This post contains affiliate links which means if you decide to use the links and make a purchase, we receive a small commission at no additional cost to you.
 Thanks for your support!

 How to Lead for a Better World